IBM-Swift/iOSSampleKituraKit/KituraiOS/KituraKit/README.md

 ### File Structure

 This folder contains the Swift code from [KituraKit](https://github.com/IBM-Swift/KituraBuddy) and the code for its dependencies to make a single module for importing into an iOS project.
-Swift Package Manager is not currently supported in iOS, these instructions provide a workaround so you can easily use KituraKit in iOS.
+Swift Package Manager is not currently supported in iOS, so we have provided instructions for use with CocoaPods.

 #### KituraKit